Help us match you with local pros in your area

 Ductwork Cleaning | $377-$942 |

-It's important to choose an HVAC company that employs technicians with the appropriate qualifications and expertise.
-In all states, HVAC contractors have federal requirements set by the Environmental Protection Agency (EPA).
-To obtain the EPA Section 608 Technician Certification, individuals must pass an exam (the type of exam depends on the kind of equipment they intend to work with).
+Choose an HVAC company with well-trained technicians who have appropriate licensing and experience.
+In all states, HVAC contractors have federal requirements from the Environmental Protection Agency (EPA).
+To obtain the EPA Section 608 Technician Certification, individuals must pass an exam (the specific exam depends on what kind of equipment they plan to work with).
 Section 608 certification is required for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 All other licensing requirements are handled by the state.

-HVAC contractors in Oklahoma must be licensed by the Oklahoma Construction Industries Board.
-To complete HVAC projects, a contractor may have an HVAC/R limited license (which lets them work only on smaller jobs) or an HVAC/R unlimited license (which allows them to work on all jobs).
-Individuals need to have four years of experience and must pass an exam to become fully licensed contractors.
-You should also look at a company's reviews and complaints on sites such as Google Reviews, Yelp, and the Better Business Bureau (BBB).
-Pick a company with glowing feedback and stories of satisfied customers.
+In Oklahoma, HVAC contractors need to be licensed by the Oklahoma Construction Industries Board.
+To complete HVAC projects, a contractor may have an HVAC/R limited license (which lets them work only on small jobs) or an HVAC/R unlimited license (which lets them work on all jobs).
+Individuals must have four years of experience and must pass an exam in order to become fully licensed contractors.
+Checking reviews on Google Reviews, the Better Business Bureau (BBB), Yelp, and similar sites can assist your decision.
+Choose a provider with stellar reviews and stories of positive experiences from customers.

 It’s important to understand what the work process is going to look like.
 For HVAC repairs, the company should explain the particular parts that need replacement and why.
 Get confirmation that your technician will clean and test the full system afterward to guarantee everything is working correctly.
 When replacing your HVAC, have the contractor explain the new features, brand, model, estimated installation time, and energy efficiency.
-Before signing a contract, make sure you understand the process your provider will use to size the new HVAC system appropriately for your home and what the price will be.
+Before signing paperwork, make sure you understand how your provider will determine the right system size for your home and what the price will be.

-Generally, you should have your HVAC system inspected twice a year.
-After an inspection, your HVAC technician will tell you what services are required.
-You should also call a technician if you notice any new issues, such as unusual smells, strange noises, or leaks.
-If you have ductwork in your home, it should be serviced every few years.
+You should have your HVAC system inspected approximately twice a year.
+After completing their inspection, your technician will tell you what services are needed.
+You should also call a technician if you start noticing issues such as leaks, strange noises, or unusual smells.
+If your system has ductwork, it should be inspected every few years.

 For a 2,000-square-foot home, you'll need between 2.5 and 5 tons of air conditioning capacity.
 In Woodward, you'll probably want to choose a unit that's on the higher end of this range.
 For a house over 1,000 square feet, central air is likely to be more effective than window units for cooling.